 Has NLC fully implemented a clear, practical framework for conversion?

-No. While the law contemplates conversion of land from one tenure to another, the National Land Commission, the very institution mandated to advise on land policy and oversee land management, has not issued a clear, binding legal framework to guide how Freehold land should be converted into Leasehold.
+No. While the law contemplates the conversion of land from one tenure to another, the National Land Commission, the very institution mandated to advise on land policy and oversee land management, has not issued a clear, binding legal framework to guide the conversion of Freehold land into Leasehold.
 The result is a legal grey area. guide the direct conversion of a freehold title to a leasehold title upon a voluntary application by a Kenyan citizen.

 This means you can walk into a land registry with a freehold title and request a conversion based on Section 54, but the registrars currently have no established legal process to grant your request directly.
 Consequently, foreign owners and developers are often left in a grey zone where the law mandates conversion in principle.
 Still, the practical steps, forms, timelines, and fees remain unclear or inconsistently applied.